Individual Psychotherapy and Counselling

 If you’re interested in working together have a look at my website for further information.
 Please then call or email me to arrange to have a brief initial phone conversation; we will then have at least one exploratory session at which we will look at what you would like to work on, how we might work together, and for us to decide whether or not we continue to work together.

-I work at Barnsbury Therapy Rooms on Tuesday evenings, Wednesday afternoons and Thursday mornings.
+I work at City Therapy Rooms on Monday mornings & afternoons; Tuesday and Friday mornings.

 I work with individuals and my rate is £65 per 50 minute session.